net-lisias-kspu/ContractConfigurator/4-Behaviours/SpawnVessel-Behaviour.md

         // Required:  See above
         //
         alt = 67.6843734193826

+        // Additional height that should be added to the vessel when spawning.
+        // Use this when the location chosen doesn't seem to have the right
+        // auto-calculated terrain height, or when using craftPart with larger
+        // parts.
+        //
+        // Type:      <a href="Numeric-Type">float</a>
+        // Required:  No, defaulted
+        // Default:   2.5
+        //
+        height = 5.0

         // Specifies the heading of the vessel in degrees (0 = N, 90 = E...).
         //